BehzatMaleki/CSS-Filter-Test/README.md

-# CSS-Filter-Test, Try CSS filters on any picture!
+# Try CSS filters on any picture!
 "CSS-Filter-Test.html" is a standing-alone html file by which you can test CSS filters on any desired image.
 It can be a helpful assistance for frontend web developers.
 Just download it and open it in a browser. thats all!